ECCC-MSC/open-data/docs/msc-data/nwp_gdps/readme_gdps_en.md

     head.appendChild(js);
 </script>

-# Data and Products of the experimental Global Deterministic Prediction System
+# Data of the experimental Global Deterministic Prediction System

 The experimental Global Deterministic Prediction System (GDPS) is a coupled atmosphere (GEM), ocean and sea ice (NEMO-CICE) deterministic numerical weather prediction model, spectrally driven by...
 TO BE COMPLETED